Elche CF

 Elche Club de Fútbol, S.A.D.
 (Elx Club de Futbol, S.A.D.) is a Spanish professional football club based in Elche, Province of Alicante, in the Valencian Community, Spain.
-Founded in 1923, the club will compete in La Liga for the 2025–26 season, holding home matches at the Estadio Martínez Valero, with a capacity of 33,732 seats.
+Founded in 1923, the club competes in La Liga, holding home matches at the Estadio Martínez Valero, with a capacity of 33,732 seats.

 Founded in 1923 as the result of a merger between all of the town's clubs, Elche entered the league system in 1929, reaching Segunda División in 1934 and La Liga in 1959, finishing fifth in the latter tournament in 1963–64.
 The club were runners-up in the Copa del Rey in 1969.

 History

 Foundation and early years

 Elche Club de Fútbol was founded in the winter of 1923, after the merger of all of the town's football teams.
 The club's first-ever game was against Monóvar, where they beat the home team 4–0, and its first official match was a 2–0 win over Crevillente.
 In its first years Elche, like many teams of the time, played in an all white uniform.
 The team played its first league season in 1929–30, in the Tercera División, achieving promotion to the Segunda División in 1934.
 However, Elche suffered relegation for the first time six years later, but were promoted back the following season.

 In the late 1950s, Elche achieved two consecutive promotions from the third level to La Liga, securing the club's first promotion to the latter competition with a 3–0 success against Tenerife in 1959.